NGUYEN-THANH-LUAN-github/HTML-CSS-JAVASCRIPT-FOR-WEB-DEVELOPERS/README.md

 URL:

-★Module 3 Description: Work with Navbars
+★Module 3 Description: Work with Bootstrap

 URL:

-★Module 4 Description: Work with Javascript (looping over an array)
+★Module 4 Description: Work with the basics of Javascript (looping over an array)

 URL: